robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 --exclude missing-doc-suite
 ```

-How to disable the Robocop linter?
+How to enable the Robocop linter?
 ---------------------------------------

-To completely disable the `Robocop` linter, change the setting:
+To enable the `Robocop` linter, change the setting:

 `robot.lint.robocop.enabled`

-to `false` (in the Intellij UI, it's the `Lint Robocop Enabled` setting).
+to `true` (in the Intellij UI, it's the `Lint Robocop Enabled` setting).

 How to change the Robocop version used?